When did hanging the TV over the fireplace become a thing?

 Trust me, I get it.
 My own husband is not a sports fan so it’s easy enough for me to say, but my brother-in-law, for example, opened restaurants just so he could surround himself with TV sports whenever the mood strikes.

 I personally have strong feelings about “decorating with electronics.”
 I used to have a sophisticated roommate who complained that decorating with gear is the number one sin.
-Like any design advice, this is purely subjective, and for me, this is an opinion I have acquired over many years of tossing the TV topic back and forth with dozens, nay — hundreds! — of people, including other designers, clients, spouses, kids, and contractors, and I always land on the side of don’t.
+Like any design advice, this is purely subjective.
+For me, this is an opinion I have acquired over many years of tossing the TV topic back and forth with dozens, nay — hundreds! — of people, including other designers, clients, spouses, kids, and contractors, and I always land on the side of don’t.

-If you already have it there, could I persuade you to consider moving it to a less prominent place?
+If you already have your TV hanging over the mantle, could I persuade you to consider moving it to a less prominent place?
 Use the same mounting hardware to hang a beautiful painting, or a mirror, or an African headdress…

 Why do I feel so strongly about this?

 Where shall I start?
 Let’s go with ergonomics, first.

 How High Is Best to Hang a TV?

 For the sake of your cervical spine and proper alignment when gazing at anything for very long, your TV should be — whether freestanding or hung — positioned at eye level when you are sitting down.

 Otherwise, you are straining your neck upwards when you watch it.
 This is actually true whether or not there is a fireplace involved.
 (The ergonomics issue also applies to your cell phone, we are all going to end up with hump-necks if we keep gazing down at our devices.)